Wawelberg Group: The Group

 The Group's deputy commander was Lt.
 Edmund Charaszkiewicz.
 Puszczyński recruited, from among his soldiers, two officer cadets (podchorąży), the brothers Tadeusz and Janusz Meissner.
 All four men would later be decorated with the Virtuti Militari, 5th class, on June 27, 1922.
 Puszczyński divided his men into four teams — A, G, U and N. These designations came from the initial letters of the Polish phrase Akcja Główna Unieruchomienia Niemców ("Main Operation to Immobilize the Germans").
 All the agents were armed, wore civilian clothes, and were provided with money.

 The men of the Wawelberg Group knew that, to overcome German military superiority in the area, they had to cut the rail and telegraph links between Upper Silesia and Germany.
 Therefore, the teams were deployed about the western part of Upper Silesia, ready to attack.
 Team G, 13 men commanded by Lt.
 Włodzimierz Dąbrowski, was deployed near Gogolin and ordered to watch the rail line between Krapkowice and Prudnik.
 Team U, 10 men commanded by Lt.
 Edmund Charaszkiewicz, was deployed on the border between Głubczyce and Prudnik counties, to keep an eye on the rail lines Głogówek – Racławice Śląskie – Prudnik, and Głubczyce– Racławice Śląskie.

 Puszczyński — "Wawelberg" — himself, with a small team (including former German Army sapper Wiktor Wiechaczek and miner and explosives expert Herman Jurzyca), deployed in the deep rear of the German positions, at the village of Szczepanowice (Sczepanowitz), some five kilometers west of Opole (since 1936, it is a district of Opole).
 Their task was to blow up the crucial 200-meter-long Oder River rail bridge.

 Operation "Bridges"

 The Poles' plan, Akcja Mosty (Operation "Bridges"), was implemented on the night of May 2/3, 1921.
 Puszczyński and his men, equipped with some 320 kilograms of explosives, after initial difficulties managed to destroy a span of the Szczepanowice bridge.
 The other groups also succeeded in their objectives.
 Altogether the Poles managed to destroy seven rail bridges at such places as Szczepanowice, Kluczbork, Kędzierzyn-Koźle, Głogówek and Świętochłowice.

 The blowing up of the bridges initiated the Third Silesian Uprising, the greatest and best-organized of the three.
 The Germans, taken by surprise, needed time to repair their severed communications and to transport their troops, and the Poles took advantage of the situation.
-All the major rail lines leading to Upper Silesia (such as the Wroclaw – Opole – Katowice, and the Nysa – Kędzierzyn-Koźle) had been immobilized.
+All the major rail lines leading to Upper Silesia (such as the Wrocław – Opole – Katowice, and the Nysa – Kędzierzyn-Koźle) had been immobilized.
 Two German military rail transports had also been destroyed.